 Sometimes people respond to immunizations in unexpected ways.
 An Adverse Event Following Immunization (AEFI) is any adverse medical event that happens after an immunization, regardless of whether the immunization caused it or not.
 The most common side effects that happen after getting a vaccine are soreness, redness, and swelling at the place where the needle went in.
 Sometimes people develop a low grade fever – this means your body is doing its job and is responding to the vaccine.
 Some people, particularly younger children, are more tired and irritable than usual; headaches can also happen.
 Ask your healthcare provider what to look for after getting a vaccine.
-For more specific details on each vaccine, go to our Diseases That Vaccines Prevent page.

 A small number of people do have more serious reactions to vaccines.
 If you notice something that concerns you or that you think is serious, see a healthcare provider.
 Allergic reactions like hives (blotchy, red, raised areas), wheezing, or swelling of the face and mouth are extremely rare.
 If you notice any of these symptoms, go to an emergency department.
 Otherwise, see your healthcare provider.
 Your healthcare provider will assess you to see if this is related to the vaccine or if you have another underlying condition.

 Serious reactions are very rare, but when they do occur, it is important that they are reported to Public Health.
 When they are reported, the health care system can track how many people have reactions to a specific vaccine.
 The vaccine is pulled from the market if it is connected to serious reactions and the risks of the vaccine outweigh the benefits.